goschtl/zope/lovely.viewcache/trunk/src/lovely/viewcache/README.txt

 A cached view provides the static dependencies via the 'staticCachingDeps' attribute.
 The static dependency can be set as a class member or can be provided when creating the cached view.
-It can not be cached during runtime.

   >>> view.staticCachingDeps
   ('content',)
-  >>> view.staticCachingDeps = ('not possible',)
-  Traceback (most recent call last):
-  ...
-  AttributeError: can't set attribute

 Providing dynamic dependencies